buttermellow/hello-world/README.md

 # hello-world
-A place to learn, a place for fun, a place to shit on everyone
+A place to learn, a place for fun, a place to make fun of everyone